Hamberfim/jsReverse/README.md

 ### Javascript Reverse Application
-Using HTML, JavaScript, custom CSS & Bootstrap to design an application that captures user input and then executes code to reverse that input, and then displays the reversed input.
+Using HTML, JavaScript, custom CSS & Bootstrap to design an application that captures user input and then executes code to reverse that input, displaying the reversed input.